SaLuSa told us in 2009 that “you can … ascend at any time.” (1) However he added:

 There have been a few recorded Ascensions but they’re uncommon.

-Ascension simply means leaving one dimension and entering another, but the term is usually reserved not for our transition on “death” to the Fourth Dimension or Astral Plane, but for our upliftment to a higher dimensions.
+Ascension simply means leaving one dimension and entering another, but the term is usually reserved not for our transition on “death” to the Fourth Dimension or Astral Plane, but for our upliftment to a higher dimension.

 In our case, apart from Matthew Ward, most of our sources hold that, with the coming Ascension, we’ll travel to the Fifth Dimension.
 This destination means in turn that we’ll leave dualistic consciousness behind for unitive consciousness.